Dr Mohsen Naqvi

 - Telephone: +44 (0)191 208 5966

-Dr Naqvi is Lecturer [Assistant Professor] in Signal and Information Processing at the School of Engineering at Newcastle University.
+- Lecturer [Assistant Professor] in Signal and Information Processing

 His main research focus is in multimodal (multi-sensor) signal and information processing for applications in homeland security, smart healthcare systems and future autonomous systems.
-He has above 70 publications/contributions in his research area.
+He has above 100 publications/contributions in his research area.
+His very recent research projects can be seen at Intelligent Sensing Lab.

 Qualifications and Awards